marianmamdouhsobhy/Resume/README.md

 # Resume

-my resume using HTML5 and tailwind CSS
+My resume using HTML5 and TailwindCSS